A Defensible Answer to Every AI Email Security Question

 How does MultiMail handle EU AI Act Article 14 human oversight requirements?

 EU AI Act Article 14 requires that high-risk AI systems allow humans to intervene and override automated decisions with appropriate tools and understanding.
-MultiMail's gated_send mode implements this directly for email: no outbound message is delivered without a human decision, and the approver receives domain risk context alongside message content to make an informed choice.
+MultiMail's gated_send mode implements this directly for email: no outbound message is delivered without a human decision, and the approver reviews the full message content before approving.
 The audit trail addresses Article 13 traceability requirements.
-ECDSA identity signing supports Article 52 transparency requirements for AI systems interacting with humans.
+ECDSA identity signing and the gateway-enforced X-AI-Generated disclosure support Article 52 transparency requirements for AI systems interacting with humans.
 If your AI system is classified high-risk under Annex III and email is part of its operation, gated_send with audit logging and identity signing provides a defensible compliance posture for regulatory review.

 Can audit events be streamed to our SIEM in real time?